MicroDevHub/book-store-app/Readme.md

 Bookstore app uses Docker + Kubernetes  + Skaffold for fast developing.
 Make a change in your file and instantaneously see your updates!
-This is all step to setup and deploy this project on Kubernetes.
+This is all step to set up and deploy this project on Kubernetes.

 First step: